Privacy Features Released in Version 220.127.116.11

 Existing Features with Improved Privacy Protections

 We also launched Identities today.
-Identities are a new take on Sessions and are the answer for anyone wondering how to create isolated browser personas with confidence.
-They are a productivity feature that we’ve covered in a different post, but they also have privacy implications that are worth mentioning here.
+Identities expand our previous temporary Identities and are the answer for anyone wondering how to create isolated browser personas with confidence.
+They are a productivity feature that we've covered in a different post, but they also have privacy implications that are worth mentioning here.

 So any time you open a tab into an identity, you can be confident that the cookies that were there before are still there and you'll connect through the same IP address.

 This means you wont cross browsing sessions or accidentally access a site from the same account on two IP addresses or two accounts on the same IP address.